 4

-Storing your Ferrari in a locked garage with security systems can significantly reduce premiums.
-Some insurers require this as a condition of cover.
+Storing your Ferrari in a locked garage with security systems is typically a condition of cover.
+Meeting and exceeding storage requirements can positively influence your premium.

 5